Plymouth BACK SURGERY? STILL HAVE PAIN?

 our website about why!)
 Extension is not all bad.
 A healthy spine can extend.
 A

-healthy spine needs solid back muscles to support
+healthy spine requires solid back muscles to support

 all its movements.
 Strengthening those extensor muscles to prevent